Sheets Import — Bulk creative generation from Google Sheets

 Click Tracker (per slot) → [your sheet column]

-Any mapping errors will be flagged here before you proceed.
+Any mapping errors are flagged here before you proceed.
 Fix these before triggering the import.

 Step 4 — Run the import

 Once all required fields are mapped and no errors are shown, click Import.
-NEXD will read each row in your sheet and create a creative in the campaign based on the referenced Master.
+NEXD reads each row in your sheet and creates a creative in the campaign based on the referenced Master.
 After the import completes, the generated ad IDs are automatically written back to your sheet.

 Large sheets may take a moment to process.
-Do not close the tab while the import is running.
+Don't close the tab while the import is running.

 Updating creatives after import (Manual Sync)

-Feed Import does not sync automatically.
-If data in your sheet changes after the initial import, you need to manually trigger a re-sync to update your creatives.
+Sheets Import does not sync automatically.
+If your sheet data changes after the initial import, you need to manually trigger a re-sync to update the generated creatives in NEXD.

 To re-sync:

-Open the campaign and go to the Feed Connection you set up.
+Open the campaign and go to the Data Connection you set up.

 Click Sync.